 If you divide the flywheel teeth number by the starter motor teeth number, you get the gear ratio for the starter to engine drive.
-You will see that the change made the gear ratio a bit larger; which likely was to get the additional power, by a change in the starter rpm.
+You will see that the change made the gear ratio a bit larger; which likely was to get the additional power, by effectively allowing an increase in starter rpm.

 NOTE: The "Airheads

 Beemer Club" had an account with Ace Houston Warehouse, a

 The Club account is or was #700.
 Call Bob Spencer at 1-800-392-3332 or e-mail to firstname.lastname@example.org.
 Mention account 700.
 Per information I received from a fellow Airhead, the part was D6RA15, and then Valeo changed it to 432586.
 This is supposedly a brand NEW starter.
 There was no core charge, but they will or might pay shipping to get your old one.
 I do NOT know, no one has confirmed it yes or no... if this is the latest updated Valeo with the safety clips for the magnets!!
 They may still rebuild Bosch starters (??), last price, quite some time ago, was $200 and a $100 core charge and shipping (core charge refunded).
 Bob Spencer thought that the Bosch starters MIGHT be put back into production at some point.
 I have had NO dealings with them.
 I consider the prices HIGH....and I think their stock of starters may be getting thin anyway.
 NOTE!
 The above information is supplied as a courtesy, and likely way out of date now.